gypsydave5/gypsydave5.github.io/_posts/2015-10-08-three-virtues-of-a-junior-dev.md

 published: false
 ---

+_This post it based on a talk I gave back at Makers Academy a few months ago._

 >We will encourage you to develop the three great virtues of a
 >programmer: laziness, impatience, and hubris.
 ><br>&mdash;<cite>Larry Wall</cite>